Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/07-select-types/01-page.md

 <div class="divider-heading"></div>

-Text can get messy.
-There are many ways to ask questions that allow users to **select** one or more of a handful of predetermined choices.
+Asking for text from end-users can be unpredictable.
+There are certains controls that restrict the end-user's choices.
+Radio buttons helps the end-user know what is expected.

 <div class="row">
   <div class="col-lg-12">